||Click on Image to Navigate

 In November 2009, NETL launched its Carbon Capture and Storage Database, which includes active, proposed, canceled, and terminated CCS projects worldwide.
 This database provides the public with information regarding efforts by various industries, public groups, and governments towards development and eventual deployment of CCS technology.
 It lists technologies being developed for CO2 capture, testing sites for CO2 storage, project cost estimations, and anticipated dates of project completion.
 The database uses Google Earth to illustrate the location of projects and provide a link to further information.
 Project details are obtained from publically available information.
 This active database will be updated as information regarding these or new projects is released to the public.

 In order to initiate collaboration on energy-related issues amongst the three countries in North America, the North American Energy Working Group (NAEWG) was established in 2001 by the Secretary of Energy of the United States, the Secretary of Energy of Mexico, and the Canadian Minister of Natural Resources.
 The goals of the NAEWG are to foster communication and cooperation among the governments and energy sectors of the three countries on energy-related matters of common interest, and to enhance North American energy trade and interconnections consistent with the goal of sustainable development.
 This trilateral process fully respects the domestic policies, divisions of jurisdictional authority, and existing obligations of each country.
 As part of this trilateral effort, a joint CO2 mapping initiative between the three countries called the North American Carbon Storage Atlas Partnership (NACAP) was started.
-Additional information on NACAP can be found on page 19 of Atlas III.
+Results of this initiative were published in the North American Carbon Storage Atlas (NACSA).

 In November 2009, President Barack Obama and President Hu Jintao announced the establishment of U.S.-China Clean Energy Research Center (CERC), which facilitates joint research and development on clean energy technology through collaboration of scientists and engineers from the United States and China.
 This initiative is funded equally by the United States and China, with broad participation from universities, research institutions, and industry.
 The advanced coal technology, including a CCS consortium, addresses technology and practices for clean coal utilization and carbon capture, utilization, and storage.